Loading Map…

 The Roman World

-There are no free maps which cover the Roman Empire at its height.
+There are no Core Atlas maps which cover the Roman Empire at its height (but see the Key Topic Unit below).
 However, the following maps are useful:

 Italy 500 BCE – 200 BCE – for Rome’s early history